Chuping

 Chuping is a suburb of Kangar and a small town in Perlis, Malaysia.
 It lies to the northeast of Kangar, the state capital.
 Chuping is known especially for its extensive sugar cane and rubber plantations, as well as being a developing industrial area – Chuping Valley Industrial area.

-Chuping enjoys the hottest climate in the country, at times going beyond 97 degrees Fahrenheit.
-It only receives 2,000 mm rainfall annually.
+Chuping has the hottest temperatures in the country, at times going beyond 36 degrees Celsius.
+It receives 2,000 mm rainfall annually.

-Entomology
+Etymology

-Chuping's name may be taken from a limestone hill in the area called Bukit Chuping.
+Chuping's name may have been taken from a limestone hill in the area called Bukit Chuping.
+The word chuping (modern Malay transcription: cuping) itself means "earlobe".
 There are many limestone hills in the area, and several caves containing bats.
 The guano used to be collected for use as a fertiliser, for crops such as rice, as it contains nitrates and iron(III) phosphate.

 Geography

 Chuping lies in a region of limestone hills.
 One such hill is Bukit Chuping.

-Chuping located in the northern part of Perlis, bordering the mukims of Padang Siding, Ngolang and Oran to the south.
+Chuping is located in the northern part of Perlis, bordering the mukims of Padang Siding, Ngolang and Oran to the south.
 Paya and Beseri to the west and the district of Sadao, Thailand in east.